 How to Make Zucchini Boats

 - Cook the ground beef.
-You’ll add my homemade taco seasoning to the ground beef while it’s cooking for that delicious spicy taco flavor.
+Season the ground beef with taco seasoning while it’s cooking for that deliciously spicy taco flavor.

 A Few Zucchini Boat Tips

-When you scoop out the seeds on the zucchini halves, remember to just scoop out the seeds and not too much extra flesh.
+- Scoop just the seeds: When you scoop out the zucchini halves, remember to just scoop the seeds and not too much extra flesh.
 You want to enjoy as much zucchini as possible.
-And on that note, try to grab the largest zucchini possible.
-You’ll have more space for all the delicious filling.
-Enjoy!

 More Healthy Mexican Recipes

 Taco stuffed zucchini boats are delicious for any weeknight meal, and they’re perfect for Cinco de Mayo, Super Bowl and movie night.
 But here’s a few more Healthy Mexican favorites you’ll love!